dac514/sux0r/sux0r2/documentation/README.txt

 ### EXCEPTIONS ###

 A subdirectory named 'symbionts' contains files from 3rd party open source vendors that may or may not be licensed under the GNU AGPL.
 These additional open source libraries have their own licensing requirements and, as such, should be dealt with according to their own licenses.

+Files in the 'templates' and 'media' directories can be licensed under simple permissive terms i.e. your pick of any LGPL compatible license.

 ### REQUIREMENTS ###